wireservice/csvkit/docs/scripts/csvformat.rst

                            Delimiting character of the output file.
      -T, --out-tabs        Specify that the output file is delimited with tabs.
                            Overrides "-D".
+     -A, --out-asv         Specify that the output file is delimited with the ASCII unit separator and record separator.
+Overrides "-T", "-D" and "-M".
      -Q OUT_QUOTECHAR, --out-quotechar OUT_QUOTECHAR
                            Character used to quote strings in the output file.
      -U {0,1,2,3}, --out-quoting {0,1,2,3}